Because Beige Won’t Spark Their Imagination: 10 Reasons Kids’ Spaces Need Color September 27 2025, 0 Comments

 The Sazerac Stitches Take

-We believe kids deserve spaces as vibrant as they are.
-Our colorful, customizable lighting brings joy, creativity, and personality into nurseries, playrooms, craft rooms, and teen bedrooms.
+At Sazerac Stitches, we believe kids deserve spaces as vibrant as they are.
+Our colorful, customizable lighting is designed to bring joy, creativity, and personality into nurseries, playrooms, craft rooms, and teen bedrooms.
+From rainbow chandeliers to pastel sconces, every piece is handmade in New Orleans with quality and playfulness in mind.

 👉 Shop our colorful lighting collectionto bring imagination to life in your home.